-Ask your employer to chip in.
 Employers are saving money by maintaining a remote workforce, and some are devote some of those savings to outfitting their workers with appropriate home office spaces.
 It doesn’t hurt to ask your employer to expense some of your larger, more necessary office supplies, like a desk, chair and computer.

-Ask friends/family for help.
 If you have any friends or family who have returned to their normal office space, they might have items they no longer need or want.
 You can offer to pay them for their gently used office supplies, but they will probably give them to you free of charge.

-Buy used or refurbished.
 Instead of going straight to the bargain bin, you should scour used furniture stores and websites for higher quality offerings available at a discount.
 You might also contact the manufacturers of your most sought-after office items and ask if they have refurbished items on offer.